choudhurysoumen/express-edge-mongo/express-mongo-blog/README.md

  1. User.js: create a 'pre' save hook - UserSchema.pre
  2. npm i bcrypt --save
  3. Use bcrypt to hash password: bcrypt.hash()
+ 4. User.js: add validation by updating schema configuration.
+Try to save invalid user and check the error at console.